munira4x/munira4x/README.md

 - 👋 Hi, I’m Munira saud
-- 👀 I’m interested in web development , Data Dase , also AI
+- 👀 I’m interested in web development.
 - 🌱 I’m currently learning AI
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me muniraalmunif1@gmail.com